ofiwg/libfabric/man/fi_provider.3.md

 : The mr_cache object references the internal memory registration cache used by the different providers.
 Additional information on the cache is available in the `fi_mr(3)` man page.

+## fi_export_fid / fi_import_fid

+Generally, fabric objects are allocated and managed entirely by a single provider.
+Typically only the application facing software interfaces of a fabric object are defined, for example, the message or tagged operations of an endpoint.
+The fi_export_fid and fi_import_fid calls provide a a mechanism by which provider facing APIs may be accessed.
+This allows the creation of fid objects that are shareable between providers, or for library plug-in services.
+The ability to export a shareable object is object and provider implementation dependent.

+Shareable fids typically contain at least 3 main components: a base fid, a set of exporter defined ops, and a set of importer defined ops.

 # NOTES